Kapcash/remindpass/README.md

 I use SHA256 to crypt the root Password, and AES to store passwords on the device app storage.

-In the feature, I plan to add the following features:
+In the future, I plan to add the following features:
 - Sort passwords by most recent, category, name
 - Customize apparence
 - Delete or edit password by sliding list items